Technology

 Our application is developed on the Unity framework.
 The main reason for this choice is the cross-platform compatibility of what we will develop, including the possibility to publish to web browsers, in order to provide a maximum of access mediums to the game.

 The Game Application mainly handles the navigation and display in the game information, in form of a carefully designed User Experience with ambiant immersive graphics.
 It merges 2D displays for the Management mode and 2D + 3D graphics for the Wargame Mode.
-The Application gives the user the capability to perform all sorts of actions inside the game and the blockchain, but only as an interface, as all game logic is completely managed on the Game Server.

 To manage communication, the Game Application relies on REST API exposed by the Game Server, and client side code automatically generated from the server endpoints in order to fasten the development.
 In one occasion, we also use websocket communication to manage specific real time communication required to synchronize actions and states between the player Application and the Server in Wargame.